 Pruning for aesthetics involves enhancing the natural form and character of trees or stimulating flower production.
-Pruning for form can be especially important on open-grown trees that do very little self-pruning.

 Pruning Cuts

 Pruning cuts should be made so that only branch tissue is removed and stem tissue is not damaged.
 At the point where the branch attaches to the stem, branch and stem tissues remain separate, but are contiguous.
 If only branch tissues are cut when pruning, the stem tissues of the tree will probably not become decayed and the wound will seal more effectively.